-The track begins with a funky staccato strut from Manzarek and Densmore under which Morrison can be heard muttering the invocation "yeah, come on...".
-Intro sounds similar to Soul Kitchen, a song from their début.
-Following a few additional bars of off-kilter and syncopated instrumental banter, Densmore's resolute snare flourish evokes a primal scream from Morrison -- which is further accompanied by some equally harrowing guitar runs courtesy of Krieger.
-This modest sonic flare-up foreshadows similar dynamics later in the song and is quickly evened out by a solid melodic repetition -- eventually settling behind Morrison's impending and ominous lead vocals.
+The track begins with a funky staccato strut from Ray Manzarek, playing keyboards, and John Densmore, the drummer, under which vocalist Jim Morrison can be heard muttering the invocation "Yeah, come on...".
+The intro is similar to "Soul Kitchen", a song from the group's début album.
+Following a few additional bars of syncopated instrumental banter, Densmore's snare flourish evokes a primal scream from Morrison - which is further accompanied by guitar runs by Robby Krieger.
+This foreshadows similar dynamics later in the song and is quickly evened out by a solid melodic repetition - eventually settling behind Morrison's lead vocals.

-Song is about how music becomes the only meaning of a person's life.
+The song is about how music becomes the only meaning of a person's life.
 The part where Morrison screams, "Persian Night!
 See the Light!
 Save Us!
 Jesus!
 Save Us!" is a reference to the Biblical Magi, while the lyric "The scream of the butterfly" is a reference to a 1965 movie with the same name.

-Song was a live staple in 1966, when they were the house band at the Whisky a Go Go in Los Angeles.
+"When the Music's Over" was a staple of The Doors' live shows in 1966, when they were the house band at the Whisky a Go Go on Sunset Strip in Los Angeles.
 It was not released on an album until a year later.
-During live performances, Jim Morrison usually ended up flopping around on the floor.
-The song is usually performed as an encore.
+During live performances, Morrison usually ended up flopping around on the floor.
+The song was usually performed as an encore.